konstellation-io/science-toolkit/docs/docs/development/_index.md

 ### Operator SDK

-If you want to make changes to the `vscode-operator` you'd need the Operator SDK installed.
+If you want to make changes to the `user-tools-operator` you'd need the Operator SDK installed.
 You can follow this [operator-sdk installation guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user/install-operator-sdk.md)

 That's all you need.
 The script `local_env.sh` will detect you have the command and it will run a build for the operator too.local_env